Choosing a wedding suit

-So here are 10 tips to help you find the suit that really suits you.
+So here are our top tips to help you find the suit that really suits you.

 1) Set your budget

 First things first: decide how much you’d like to spend.
-You might have an idea of how much a wedding suit will cost, but you’ll also need to consider the best man, ushers and father of the bride.
+You might have an idea of how much a wedding suit will cost, but you might need to consider other members of the wedding party.
 If you’re expecting them to buy their own suits, don’t force them into paying out for an expensive trip to the tailors if they can’t afford it.

 2) Hire or buy?